kv-ohwtfyb/APP-LINFO1212/projetFinale/README.md

 * Functions
   * Apart from `App.js`, for functions, we are going to prioritize promises than callbacks.
 Meaning when possible we are going to always return promises.
   * Async / sync functions ? this will depend on the developers needs.
-  * Functions name will started with a small letter but a Capital letter is a must when starting a new word.
+  * Functions names start with a small letter but a Capital letter is a must when starting a new word.
   ```js
   async function fetchFromDb(db, spec){
     ...
   }
   ```
   * In `App.js`, we don't create functions, we only import and use them in routers callbacks.
-Most of functions imported are in `private/js`.
+Most of the imported functions are in `private/js`.

  ### 3.2 CSS
  For the Cascading Style Sheets (.css) files we are going to prioritize classes over ids.
-So that we can use the ids in for the front end javascript programing.
+So that we can use the ids for the front end javascript programing.

  ### 3.3 HTML
  The html files are mostly going to be `<templates>` that use mustache [mustache](https://github.com/janl/mustache.js).